NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 <identifier> := <primary-expression>,
 ```

-The value of the right hand side primary expression is bound to the left hand side identifier below in the same block or any sub-scopes.
-You will normally not reassign the value of an already declared variable, but a local variable in a nested scope will shadow the one in an outer scope if it has the same identifier.
+The value of the right hand side is bound to the left hand side identifier, which can be referenced in any expression below it in the same block (including in nested blocks).
+You will normally not reassign the value of an already declared variable, but a local variable in a nested scope will shadow one in an outer scope if it has the same identifier.

 ### Primary expression